 Fang Li is an Edmund Wallace Tulloch and Anna Marie Tulloch Endowed Chair, a Full Professor in the Department of Pharmacology and the Director of the Center for Emerging Viruses.

 Professor Li is a leading researcher in the coronavirus entry field.
 He has conducted pioneering work on the cell entry mechanisms of SARS-CoV-2 (COVID-19), SARS-CoV-1, MERS-CoV, and other coronaviruses.
-His group has solved many structures of coronavirus entry proteins and uncovered key molecular mechanisms by which these viruses invade host cells.
-His work has laid the foundation for the structural biology of coronavirus entry and has played a major role in shaping our current understanding of receptor recognition and cell entry of coronaviruses.
+His group has solved many structures of coronavirus entry proteins, including the first seven structures reported in the field (2005-2012), and uncovered key molecular mechanisms by which these viruses invade host cells and transmit across species.
+His work has laid the foundation for the structural biology of coronavirus entry and has played a major role in shaping our current understanding of receptor recognition, cell entry, and cross-species transmission of coronaviruses.

 Professor Li's research on COVID-19 has identified critical molecular strategies by which SARS-CoV-2 infects human cells and evades immune detection, while also shedding light on the virus’s evolutionary origins.
 These contributions have positioned his work as a leading scientific force in the global response to the pandemic.